 Screwed-on, semi-circular, pre-AI aperture coupling prong with cutouts.

-Thus, if you have a MF lens without ADR scale, and with thick, triangular, uncut, fixed or screwed-on coupling prongs, it is pre-AI or F-type and should NOT be mounted, or it will most likely destroy your mirror (amongst others)!
+Thus, if you have a MF lens without an ADR scale, and with thick, and/or triangular, and/or uncut coupling prongs, either fixed or screwed-on, it is pre-AI or NAI and should NOT be mounted, or it will most likely damage your camera!

 - AI-S. Identical to AI, plus:

-Lens type identification gouge - small semicircular indentation on the F-Mount.
+Lens type identification gouge - a small semicircular indentation on the F-Mount (fig. 4, right).

-On cameras with control dial(s), these lenses must be set to their smallest aperture - marked in orange - and locked.
+On cameras with control dial(s), these lenses must be set to their smallest aperture and locked.

-If the lens is not locked at its f/min. (typically f/22), the camera shows a blinking fEE symbol on its control panel(s) and will not fire.
+If the lens is not locked at its f/min. (typically f/16 or f/22), the camera shows a blinking fEE symbol on its control panel(s) and will not fire.

-AF-S type G lenses (without aperture ring) are fully compatible and no user intervention is required.
+AF-S G-type lenses (without aperture ring) are fully compatible with electronic camera control, and no user intervention is required.

-A series of more economical lenses, marked "Nikon lens Series E" not "Nikkor".
-Compatible with AI, can be mounted.
+A series of more economical lenses, marked “Nikon Lens Series E” not “Nikkor”.
+The very first AI-S compatible lens series, thus, AI compatible.
+Can be mounted without any problems.

 - IX-series:

-APS type, can not be mounted because the mount is considerably smaller than the standard F-Mount.
+AP-S type, created for the low budget Nikon Pronea S. Can not be mounted because the bayonet is smaller than the standard F-Mount.

 Disclaimer: